-How to Choose the Right Shower and Bedside Commode
+How To Choose the Right Shower and Bedside Commode

+As we age many of the things we once took for granted – such as using the bathroom – can become challenging.
 Ill health and declining mobility can mean something like getting up from the toilet is no longer as easy as it used to be.
 Or you may begin to feel tired or unsteady when standing in the shower and have begun to worry about slipping and falling.

 A commode chair offers many benefits for people experiencing mobility issues due to aging, health issues or injury.
 If you think you could benefit from a commode chair, this article covers the key benefits and how to decide on the right commode chair for you.